United States of America Travel

 If you are planning on renting a car while visiting the United States, I have included some key information on driving in the United States that you will want to review below.

-• Laws in the United States are split between laws at the federal level (govern all states) and the state level (apply to just the specific state).
+- Laws in the United States are split between laws at the federal level (which govern all states) and the state level (which apply to just the specific state).
 Most traffic laws are set at the state level (including speed limits), so you will want to familiarize yourself with the state driving regulations for the state(s) you will be visiting.

-• The legal age to drive in the United States varies by state and ranges from between 16 to 18 years of age.
+- The legal age to drive in the United States varies by state and ranges from 16 to 18 years of age.
 Please review the full list of legal driving ages in the United States before arriving in the United States.

-• The United States has very strict laws against driving while intoxicated.
-While the limit on blood alcohol level varies by state, you should be extra cautious and avoid driving while drinking alcohol, taking prescription painkillers, or using any other legal recreational drugs.
+- The United States has very strict laws against driving while intoxicated.
+While the limit on blood alcohol levels varies by state, you should be extra cautious and avoid driving while drinking alcohol, taking prescription painkillers, or using any other legal recreational drugs.

-• If you are planning on renting\hiring a car in the United States, there are some things you should be aware of:
+- If you are planning on renting or hiring a car in the United States, there are some things you should be aware of:

-• In the United States, car rental companies have no legal obligation to rent\hire a car to you.
+- In the United States, car rental companies have no legal obligation to rent or hire a car for you.
 It is completely up to their discretion.

-• Car rental companies typically have a minimum age in which they will rent\hire a car to you and will often charge an extra fee if you are below a certain age.
-While these ages typically vary from state-to-state, car rental companies will typically charge you extra if you are under 25-years of age and will not rent a vehicle to anyone under 21-years of age.
+- Car rental companies typically have a minimum age at which they will rent a car to you and will often charge an extra fee if you are below a certain age.
+While these ages typically vary from state to state, car rental companies will typically charge you extra if you are under 25 years of age, and will not rent a vehicle to anyone under 21 years of age.

 Relative Travel Guides and Articles